folio-org/folio-org.github.io/_faqs/how-to-configure-api-doc-generation.md

 ### version1

 Set `version1` to `true` if this is known to be RAML-1.0 version.
-Default is `false`, or this property can be omitted.
+Default is `false`, or this property can be omitted to denote that.
 This enables the API docs table to exclude the "view-2" column as explained in the [usage notes](/reference/api/#usage-notes).

 ### schemasDirectory